royzah/royzah/README.md

 - ✅ Wrote code that only I can't understand
 - ✅ Mastered the art of "it works on my machine"
 - ✅ Can create infinite loops in any language
-- ✅ Expert at turning simple tasks into complex problems (thank for it, i got my PhD)
+- ✅ Expert at turning simple tasks into complex problems (thanks for it, I got my PhD)
+- ✅ **NEW:** Successfully angered the Rust compiler in 12 different ways with a single line of code
+- ❌ Understanding Rust async/await (ETA: heat death of universe)
 - ❌ Work-life balance (still in beta)

 ---